Horses, Allergies, and Histamines

 • Horses with asthma experience an imbalance between the chemical reduction and oxidation reactions in the body (or “redox”).
 The oxidation state is what is present in asthma.

-• Asthma is associated with decreased antioxidant defenses, such as superoxide dismutase (AKA SOD, an enzyme that helps break down potentially harmful oxygen molecules in cells).
+• Equine asthma is associated with decreased antioxidant defenses, such as superoxide dismutase (AKA SOD, an enzyme that helps break down potentially harmful oxygen molecules in cells).

 • The physiological roots of allergies are found in the inflammatory process and from oxidative stress.